 By studying mathematics and statistics you improve your logical thinking, problem solving and analytical skills.
 Solving mathematical and statistical problems requires creativity and adaptability.
 These skills are highly valued by employers.

-Career choices are boundless - see our Careers page or the Australian Mathematical Sciences Institute Careers guide for more details regarding job prospects.
+Career choices are boundless - see our more detailed Careers page or the Australian Mathematical Sciences Institute Careers guide for more details regarding job prospects.
 You can also find out what some of our former students are doing now on our alumni page.